 Clausal — Syntax Design¶

-Quick navigation: Variables · Operators · Clauses & Rules · Lists · Arithmetic · Constraints · DCGs · Cheatsheet
+Quick navigation: Variables · Escape operators · Unification · Clauses · Lists · Arithmetic · Constraints · DCGs · Lambdas · Meta-predicates · Cheatsheet

 Expression statements ending in , are interpreted as logical terms (facts or goals).

-In standard Python, an expression statement that produces a tuple has no effect whatsoever.
-This means trailing commas can be used as delimiters without disturbing any existing Python code.
-It also means logic terms are easy to cut, copy, paste, and indent — they don't require . terminators that would conflict with Python's attribute access syntax.
+in_ standard Python, an expression statement that ends in a comma produces a tuple which is then discarded.
+So this is never used despite being valid (a grammatical hole).
+It also means these logic terms are easy to cut, copy, paste, and indent — unlike Prolog, they don't require . terminators.

 Escape operators¶